Transcranial Doppler ultrasound

 Definition

-Transcranial doppler ultrasound (TCD) is a diagnostic test.
+Transcranial Doppler ultrasound (TCD) is a diagnostic test.
 It measures blood flow to and within the brain.

 Alternative Names